Phase Diagram and dynamical phases of self organization of a Bose-Einstein condensate in a transversely pumped red-detuned cavity: Introduction

 In the simplest version of such experiments, a Bose--Einstein condensate (BEC) coupled to a transversely pumped single-mode optical cavity undergoes a superradiant phase transition above a critical pumping threshold.
 In the superradiant phase, the cavity develops a macroscopic photon population due to collective atomic scattering, and the atoms organize in a checkerboard pattern, as illustrated in Fig.~\ref{fig:cavity_transition}.
 By mapping the system onto a two-state Dicke model~\cite{Hepp1973EquilibriumField}, this can be interpreted as the Hepp--Lieb--Dicke transition to a superradiant state as shown in Ref.~\cite{dimer_proposed_2007}.
-This was realized experimentally in Ref.~\cite{baumann_dicke_2010}, later also in Refs.~\cite{brennecke_real-time_2013, klinder_dynamical_2015}.
-The dynamics of this system as a Dicke model were discussed in many theoretical works including Refs.~\cite{keeling_collective_2010,nagy_dicke-model_2010,bhaseen_dynamics_2012,piazza_self-ordered_2015}; for a review, see~\cite{Kirton2018IntroductionVersa}.
+This was realized experimentally in \resp{Ref.}{2010}~\cite{baumann_dicke_2010}, and \resp{later also in Refs.}{confirmed in further experiments}~\cite{brennecke_real-time_2013, klinder_dynamical_2015}. \resp{The dynamics of this system as a Dicke model}{ The mapping of this system to a Dicke model and the resulting dynamics} were discussed in many theoretical works including Refs.~\cite{keeling_collective_2010,nagy_dicke-model_2010,bhaseen_dynamics_2012,piazza_self-ordered_2015}; for a review, see \resp{}{Ref.}~\cite{Kirton2018IntroductionVersa}.